GoogleChrome/OriginTrials/developer-guide.md

     Please see [How do I renew a token that is about to expire/has expired?](#renew) for how to renew your tokens to continue participating in the trial.

-### 12. Do I need to provide feedback for the trial if I request a token?

-As of February 12, 2023, submitting feedback for a trial is optional, but encouraged.
-Over the course of your participation in the trial, you will receive some notifications by email prompting for your feedback on the feature, along with instructions on how to do so.

 <a name="renew"></a>
-### 13. How do I renew a token that is about to expire/has expired?
+### 12. How do I renew a token that is about to expire/has expired?

 - You should receive a reminder email to renew the token before it expires.
 That email includes a link to the registration page in the [developer console](https://developers.chrome.com/origintrials/#/trials/active).
     You can also go directly to the page in the console, by finding the trial in the list on [My Registrations](https://developers.chrome.com/origintrials/#/trials/my).
 - On the registration page, use the Renew button to generate a new token.
-- Tokens are set to expire only at the end of the registered origin trial.
-However, in some cases, an origin trial can be extended to a date further than the trial's original end date.
-In this scenario, a new token must be generated in order to continue uninterrupted participation in the trial.

-### 14. I have multiple testing/staging domains, or subdomains that are programmatically generated.
+### 13. I have multiple testing/staging domains, or subdomains that are programmatically generated.
 Do I need to request a token for every subdomain?

 - No, we can issue a single token that will match multiple subdomains.
 These tokens will behave similarly to wildcard matching (like specifying "\*.\<some domain\>").
 For example, you can request a token for "example.com", and it will enable the feature on all origins whose suffix matches "example.com", including:
   - a.example.com